Born01toshine/McDonald_Analysis_Ekta/README.md

 **Database Used**

-The database file that i used in this project is
+The database file that I used in this project is Nutrical Dataset.csv

 **Detail Description**